-Product transfers are an important piece of AGI's growth strategy and integration planning.
-AGI has accumulated an extensive product catalogue through the series of acquisitions completed throughout its history.
-In many instances, a particular product will have a strong capability or unique differentiators, though some may be limited to a specific geographic region due to its size, reach of its sales team, or logistics.
-With established facilities around the world and corporate resources to provide support, AGI is steadily extending the product catalogue in each region with best-in-class products.
+Product transfers are an important piece of AGI's growth strategy.
+AGI has accumulated an extensive product catalogue through the acquisitions completed throughout our history.
+In many instances, a particular product will have a strong capability or unique differentiators, though it may be limited to a specific geographic region due to its size, reach of its sales team, or logistics.
+With established facilities around the world and corporate resources to provide support, AGI is steadily extending the product catalogue into each region through the transfer of sales-through-manufacturing knowledge.
 Oftentimes, products are tailored to local markets or specifications.
 This strategy opens considerable addressable market opportunities and enables meaningful growth without the need for expensive or risky product development or acquisition strategies.
-AGI has performed several product transfers from North America to Brazil, India, and Italy, with dozens of other opportunities identified for product transfer in future years.
+AGI has performed several product transfers from North America to Brazil, India, and Italy, with many other opportunities identified for product transfer in future years.